-No S&P 500 Sector Has a Rising ROIC Through First Half of 2020
+Only Two S&P 500 Sectors Have a Rising ROIC Through 3Q20

-This report analyzes the drivers of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors.
+This report analyzes the drivers of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors.

-For reference, we analyze the core earnings for the entire S&P 500 in "S&P 500 Peaks As Earnings Trough" and for each S&P 500 sector in "Only One S&P 500 Sector's Core Earnings Improved This Year."
+For reference, we analyze the Core Earnings for the entire S&P 500 in "S&P 500 Valuation Remains Over Its Skis" and for each S&P 500 sector in "Only Three S&P 500 Sector's Core Earnings Improved in 2020."

-These reports leverage cutting-edge technology to provide clients with a cleaner and more comprehensive view of earnings2.
-Investors armed with our measure of core earnings and profitability enjoy a differentiated and more informed view of the fundamentals of companies and sectors.
+These reports leverage cutting-edge technology to provide clients with a cleaner and more comprehensive view of corporate performance.
+Investors armed with our measures of profitability enjoy a differentiated and more informed view of the fundamentals of companies and sectors.